RossBrownPhD/Capstone_1_Final_-Submission/README.md

 #### The final paper, a Google Doc, labeled B_Capstone_Final_Report

 #### The slide deck, labeled C_Capstone_Presentation
 > This is an mp4 of PowerPoint with narration and timing.
+UPDATE 2/4/19: I took this down pending revisions

 #### A folder labeled D_Intermediate_Submissions that includes
 > Initial Project Ideas